 Collecting water at an unsafe source

-Since early 2014 we have financed the construction of approximately 70 shallow wells and spring protection schemes at a number of rural villages in both Chato and Biharamulo Districts in northwest Tanzania.
+Since early 2014 we have financed the construction of over 100 shallow wells and spring protection schemes at a number of rural villages in both Chato and Biharamulo Districts in northwest Tanzania.
+Additionally, in 2019, we completed a deep borehole at Muganza in Chato District to provide a piped water supply to a newly constructed Health Centre serving around 30,000 people.

-These wells are providing close to 70,000 individuals with easier access to a sustainable supply of clean water for a total cost of around £150,000 or under £2.50 per person.
+The shallow wells are providing at least 80,000 individuals with easier access to a sustainable supply of clean water. for a total cost of around £200,000 or under £3 per person.

 We work in partnership with local communities who provide some of the basic materials – sand, rocks and aggregate etc – used in the construction process.
 The community is also required to form a water user group comprised of an equal number of men and women to manage and maintain the well and to collect a small water rate to provide funds for the sustainability of the project.
 We provide training to these groups and maintain regular contact to monitor performance.